Low testosterone (hypogonadism)

-a reduced production of male sex hormones of which the main one is testosterone, which plays a key role in the growth of the testicles and in the maintenance of their functions
+reduced production of male sex hormones, of which the main one is testosterone, which plays a vital role in the growth of the testicles and the maintenance of their functions

 a deficit in sperm production, which can in turn cause infertility

-Hypogonadism can be congenital (from birth) or secondary (therefore acquired over the course of life), followed by injury or infection.
+Hypogonadism can be congenital (from birth) or secondary (therefore acquired over life), followed by injury or infection.

 There are two forms of hypogonadism:

-Primary or hypergonadotropic hypogonadism: This form, also known as primary testicular failure, originates from a testicular problem.
+Primary or hypogonadotropic hypogonadism: This form, also known as a primary testicular failure, originates from a testicular problem.

 Both forms can be caused by hereditary (congenital) factors or arise later (acquired).
 Sometimes primary and secondary hypogonadism coexist.

 Hypogonadism can have adverse effects on the health of males and cause various problems resulting from insufficient testosterone production.

 Restore the correct levels of testosterone through hormone replacement therapy.